Available through Fast Track to Clearing

 120 (September 2019 entry)

-- Benefit from professional mentoring on the first course in the country where every student has an external CMI mentor throughout
+- Ours was the first course in the country to ensure every student is supported by an external CMI mentor – a senior business professional – at every stage

-- Gain exemptions from Chartered Institute of Management Accountants (CIMA) professional qualifications
+- You can also gain exemptions from Chartered Institute of Management Accountants (CIMA) professional qualifications, depending on your module choice

-Combine a Business Management degree with an internationally recognised professional qualification – and open the door to a high-flying, high-achieving career.
+This is your opportunity to combine a highly regarded Business Management degree with an internationally recognised professional qualification – and stand out from the crowd in a competitive graduate job market.

 Choose your ideal route to success

-All Business Management students study the same modules in the first year so you’ll gain insights into the major business disciplines.
-After your first year, you can choose to transfer to one of our specialist pathways, combining Business Management with Marketing, HRM, Finance, Enterprise or International Business.
-Alternatively, you can continue on the core Business Management route, drawing on our extensive list of optional modules to develop a broader skillset.
+All students take the same core modules in the first year to give them a solid grounding in the key business disciplines.
+After that, you can opt to transfer to one of our specialist pathways, combining Business Management with Marketing, HRM, Finance or International Business.
+Alternatively, you can continue on the core Business Management route, developing a broader, rounded skillset while drawing on our extensive list of optional modules.

 The BA (Hons) Business Management is offered as a four-year degree to include a placement year.
 You can, however, study on a three-year full-time basis, with opportunities for internships in the summer breaks.

-Developed in close consultation with the premier professional body for managers, the Chartered Management Institute (CMI), this course puts you on the fast track to success.
-It is one of the few in the country where you’ll graduate with a highly regarded BA (Hons) Business Management as well as the CMI Level 5 Diploma in Management and Leadership.
+We have developed the BA (Hons) Business Management in close consultation with the premier professional body for managers, the Chartered Management Institute (CMI).
+It is one of the few degrees in the country where you can graduate with the CMI Level 5 Diploma in Management and Leadership alongside your degree.

-With these qualifications on your CV, you’ll signal to prospective employers that you’re suited for senior leadership roles and rapid promotion.
-The Diploma is the benchmark qualification for full CMI membership and takes you a step towards Chartered Manager status.
-There is no need to take extra exams or coursework to achieve the Diploma: our combined module and CMI assessments give you a smooth route to both qualifications.
+The Diploma is the benchmark qualification for full CMI membership and takes you a step towards Chartered Manager status, signalling to prospective employers that you’re suited for senior leadership roles and rapid promotion.
+You won’t need to take extra exams or coursework to achieve the Diploma: our combined module and CMI assessments offer a smooth route to both qualifications.

-To help you advance in a career with a financial focus, the course also features an optional module which offers exemptions from the Chartered Institute of Management Accountants (CIMA) papers.
-This will give you a head start if you would like to qualify as a chartered management accountant eventually.
+If you aspire to a career with a financial focus, the course also features an optional module offering exemptions from the Chartered Institute of Management Accountants (CIMA) papers.
+It gives you a head start if you would like to qualify as a chartered management accountant eventually.

 - Business Economics